youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|03:56:55.101887|shimcache|Bytelocker.exe|C:\Users\Public\Bytelocker.exe|e55e5b02ad40e9846a3cd83b00eec225fb98781c6f58a19697bf66a586f77672
 ```

-The ransomware execution might have failed as we see another tentaive later:
+The ransomware execution might have failed as we see another tentative later on:

 ```bash
 2021-01-07|04:01:09.520882|4672usrSpeLogon|4672|arthur|-|-|-|-